Multirious/bevy_tween/README.md

   - Everything exists in the ECS world with no hidden structure, everything can be freely accessed.
   - Makes a very extendable system, thanks Bevy's ECS!
+- Much more powerful timer.
+Time anything in anyway however you liked.
 - Users of this crate are free to decide if they want to only use generic, only trait object, or even both for tweening!
 They both came with their pros and cons which will be explained in the documentation.